AElfProject/AElf/docs-sphinx/reference/acs/acs2.md

 ## Implementation

-A example: within the Token contract, the core logic of method Transfer is to modify the balance of address.
+Token contract, as an example, the core logic of method ``Transfer`` is to modify the balance of address.
 It accesses the balances property mentioned above twice.

-At this point, we need to notify ITransactionGrouper via the GetResourceInfo method of the key of the ELF balance of address A and address B:
+At this point, we need to notify ``ITransactionGrouper`` via the ``GetResourceInfo`` method of the key of the ELF balance of address A and address B:

 ```c#
 var args = TransferInput.Parser.ParseFrom(txn.Params);